andrecaiado/spring-boot-helm/README.md

 helm list
 ```

+The output will be similar to the following:
 ![helm-list.png](src%2Fmain%2Fresources%2Fhelm-list.png)

 To check the status of the k8s resources created by the Helm chart, execute the following command: